samsquire/ideas4/README.md

 # 271. Automatic Relativity

-# 272. Turn a manually placed objects into a tree
+# 272. Turn a manually positioned objects into a tree

+Creating React applications and scenegraphs would be easy if this were possible.

 # 273. Unlabelled graphs